Navigating the Teaching Commons site

 - Thinking about diversity, inclusion, and equity?
 View the Inclusive Teaching guide.

-- We've reconfigured and expanded our guides to support all teaching modalities, including on-campus and face-to-face instruction.
+- As of last fall, we've reconfigured and expanded our guides to support all teaching modalities, including on-campus and face-to-face instruction.

 - The New to Teaching at Stanford page answers common questions about policies, logistics, and resources for those who are new to Stanford.